Skip Navigation

 These attackers get their name because they fit three criteria:

-• They have advanced intelligence-gathering capabilities and techniques and can develop their own tools and methods to further their attacks.
+• They have advanced intelligence-gathering capabilities and techniques and can develop their tools and methods to further their attacks.

 • They pursue specific objectives and take time to carefully target victims, in contrast to the opportunistic approach taken by most other attackers.